mbmorro843/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @public
 export const ProgressTemplate: import("@microsoft/fast-element").ViewTemplate<BaseProgress, any>;

-// Warning: (ae-forgotten-export) The symbol "FormAssociatedRadio" needs to be exported by the entry point index.d.ts
+// Warning: (ae-incompatible-release-tags) The symbol "Radio" is marked as @public, but its signature references "FormAssociated" which is marked as @alpha
 //
 // @public
-export class Radio extends FormAssociatedRadio implements RadioControl {
+export class Radio extends FormAssociated<HTMLInputElement> implements RadioControl {
     checked: boolean;
     checkedAttribute: boolean;
     // @internal (undocumented)